 This is the supervised field-based component of EDU 344.
 Students spend at least 25 hours at the field site and complete prepracticum tasks required.
 Students must be enrolled in EDU 344.
-(Fall 2018, Fall 2020) Staff/One credit
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)

+D'Souza/One credit

-EDU 345 CURRICULUM AND METHODS IN MATHEMATICS (5-12)
+EDU 345 CURRICULUM AND METHODS IN MATHEMATICS (5-8; 8-12)

 This course considers the teacher's role and responsibilities in teaching mathematics at the middle/secondary level.
 Emphasis is placed on curriculum, instructional techniques, and materials for mathematics instruction in middle/ secondary education in accordance with standards set by the National Council of Teachers of Mathematics (NCTM) and the Massachusetts Mathematics Curriculum Framework.
 The overall goal of this course is to prepare the student to teach middle/secondary level mathematics effectively.
 There is a field-based component to this course.
 Limited to Education majors who have satisfied all the retention criteria.
 Students must concurrently take the associated pre-practicum course EDU 345F.
-(Fall 2018, Fall 2020)
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)